Sometimes you can’t ride. Sometimes you don’t want to. Here are 31 fun and useful things to do with your horse – other than riding.

 (We only open the Academy to new members a few times a year)

-The Horse Tricks Academy is an interactive online training program that will take you and your horse step-by-step from simple tricks to doing wonderful things together!
+The Horse Tricks Academy is a fun and different online training program that will take you and your horse step-by-step from simple tricks to doing wonderful things together!

 Plus you will join a community of friendly and supportive people (800+ members).